discourse/discourse-right-sidebar-blocks/README.md

 ### Blocks from other plugins

 The Discourse Calendar plugin comes with a block called `upcoming-events-list` that you can use in conjunction with this component.
-You'll want to ensure the desired route is enabled via the `events calendar categories` setting in the Calendar plugin settings.
-The block params use this [syntax](https://momentjs.com/docs/#/displaying/format/), for example `MMMM D, YYYY`.
+The plugin will need to be installed to access it.